stevenayal/FullStack-Blogs/README.md

 - User registration and login
 - Authentication using JWT Tokens
 - Blog searching  and pagination
-- CRUD operations (Story create, read, update and delete)
+- CRUD operations (Blog create, read, update and delete)
 - Upload user ımages and blog ımages  to the server
 - Liking  Blogs and adding Blogs  to the Reading list
 - Commenting  on the Blog